 - Absolutely no food or drink in the treatment spa.
-Including Water Bottles
+Excluding Water Bottles with lids

 - Must where booties or clean bare feet to enter

-- No Talking Unless you are in a Child Session
+- No Talking Unless you are in a Family/Talking Session Tues

 - All electronic devices must have volume turned off in the treatment spa.
-We highly encourage you to keep all electronic devices in your car as we will not be responsible for any damage the salt may cause to these devices.
+We highly encourage you to keep all electronic devices in your car or locked in a locker as we will not be responsible for any damage the salt may cause to these devices.
 We do however have Electrical Plugs and Free WIFI Available for your use inside the salt cave.